Solar Power should ALWAYS be the last piece of the puzzle: The 3 things you must do before considering renewable energy in your home or business.

 - Good technology can’t fix bad behaviour.
 Too many systems are installed with no monitoring systems, creating two major problems.
 Most homeowners are unaware of how, or if, their solar is actually working.
 You may look at the electricity bill for credits each quarter, but then again you may pay by direct debit and never check.
 If you and your kids could actually see the difference you are making from both a financial and environmental point of view, do you think this would make you more aware of leaving lights on or running heating/cooling devices for too long?
 It has been shown time after time that simple behavioural changes in a home can reduce energy usage by up to 30% without changing the way you live at all.

-So stop and think next time you’re lamenting the size of your electricity bill or feeling guilty about your impact on the environment and then impulsively Googling the closest solar installer in your area and think your problems are solved.
+Stop and think next time you’re lamenting the size of your electricity bill or feeling guilty about your impact on the environment and then impulsively Googling the closest solar installer in your area and think your problems are solved.
 Find ways (or people) to help reduce your load first.
 Ensure that solar can be installed for your home and whether it is in fact the best renewable technology.
 Investigate some simple changes in your home to increase efficiency.
 This could give you results you thought were not possible and save you a ton of money.